tnabtaf/pub_spork/README.md

 To manually update the *known pubs DB*:

 - Open the TSV file in a spreadsheet program.
 LibreOffice does well with TSV format.
-- As you walk through the generated HTML page, some publications will be added to your *relevant pubs lib*, but some of the newly reported publications will be irrelevant (espcially if you have a project name like Galaxy or R).
+- As you walk through the generated HTML page, some publications will be added to your *relevant pubs lib*, but some of the newly reported publications will be irrelevant (especially if you have a project name like Galaxy or R).
 In order to avoid looking at this publication again next time:
   - Find the irrelevant publication in the spreadsheet.
   - Set the `state` column to `ignore`
   - Optionally add a comment to the annotation column about why the pub is irrelevant